An Edible Mosaic™

 croque madame recipe pin

 This post was first published on An Edible Mosaic on September 23, 2010.
-It was updated with more information on March 15, 2023.
+It was updated on May 5, 2023.

 Love the breakfast as well as your setting.